mehulagg/gitlab/doc/user/application_security/dast/index.md

 - You cannot override the hostname by using the `$DAST_WEBSITE` variable.
 - A host override is _only_ supported when importing the API specification from a URL.
-An attempt to override the host is ignored when the API specification is imported from a file.
+An attempt to override the host will throw an error when the API specification is imported from a file.
 This is due to a limitation in the ZAP OpenAPI extension.

 For example, with a OpenAPI V3 specification containing: